State Veterans Advisory Committee

 RSA 115-A:8 states that a veterans’ advisory committee be formed composed of two Senators appointed by the President of the Senate, two Representatives appointed by the Speaker of the House and members of various veteran organizations.
 The members shall elect a Chairman, Vice Chairman, and Secretary from the committee membership.

 On July 17, 2002, the first organizational meeting was called to order at the Legislative Office Building (LOB) in Concord, NH.
 Elections were held in accordance with the governing RSA and the first SVAC Officers were elected.
 The committee adopted bylaws as of June 8, 2004 to govern management and operation.
-These bylaws were most recently updated in October of 2014.
+These bylaws were most recently updated in February 2020.

 The State Veterans Advisory Committee convenes on a monthly basis (with the exception of July-August) and regularly invites speakers and visitors representing a number of organizations, both governmental and non-governmental, to present information to help SVAC members in learning about the broad spectrum of services of importance to veterans.